OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

     """
     error_detected = False
     for domain in DOMAINS_WHITELIST:
-        # Get the IPs of the curent domain
+        # Get the IPs of the current domain
         # See https://en.wikipedia.org/wiki/List_of_DNS_record_types
         try:
             # A = IPv4 address record